deicod/auth/README.md

 ## Tokens, Sessions and Email

 - Sessions store a hashed token plus metadata (IP, user-agent) and respect `config.Session.Length`.
+- Password resets revoke all of the user's existing sessions to force fresh logins.
 - Verification, password reset and email-change tokens are short-lived; customize TTLs through `cfg.Tokens`.
 - Passwords use Argon2id (via `cfg.Argon2`).
 Raising `Memory` or `Time` enforces stronger hashing requirements.
 - Set `cfg.Email` to an SMTP server (host, port, credentials, `UseSSL`) to enable automated verification/reset/email-change emails.
 With an empty host, the `email.NopSender` satisfies the interface so the flows still succeed in tests.